gaelforget/ECCOv4/example_scripts/README.md

 ##Instructions

 ###step 1:
-- launch a micro-instance of the Amazon Linux AMI (ami-9be6f38c at the time of writing); log-in and install the cfncluster software (see [cfncluster documentation][] for detail):
+- using the AWS console, launch a micro-instance of the Amazon Linux AMI (ami-9be6f38c at time of writing); **log into this micro-instance** and install the [cfncluster software][]:
 `sudo yum -y update`
 `sudo pip install cfncluster`
-- download the ECCO v4 r2 configuration file templates from github:
+- to download a cfncluster config file template for ECCO v4 r2, type:
 `sudo yum -y install git`
 `git clone https://github.com/gaelforget/ECCO_v4_r2`
-- to allow cfncluster to launch instances, type `cfncluster configure` and provide user information as prompted; cfncluster will store this infomation in **.cfncluster/config**.
+`mkdir .cfncluster`
+`cp ECCO_v4_r2/example_scripts/config.step2 .cfncluster/config`

 ###step 2:
-- to setup a cluster that can run ECCO v4 r2, edit **.cfncluster/config** in analogy with the patch provided by `diff ECCO_v4_r2/example_scripts/config.step1 ECCO_v4_r2/example_scripts/config.step2`
+- to allow cfncluster to launch instances, type `cfncluster configure` and provide user information as prompted; cfncluster will edit this infomation in the .cfncluster/config template.
-- **create the cluster (e.g., mycluster1) by typing** `cfncluster create mycluster1`
+- to **create the cluster (e.g., mycluster1)**, type `cfncluster create mycluster1`
 - this process launches the master and compute instances according to the .cfncluster/config specifications.
 Instances launched by cfncluster can be monitored via the AWS console.
 - the cluster creation process may take 30 minutes or more.
 To verify that the process completed successfully, type `cfncluster status mycluster1` afterwards.

 ###step 3:
-- at this point, the micro-instance created in step 1 and used in step 2 to create the cluster can be stopped but it should not be terminated until the cluster has been deleted in step 7.
+- at this point, please **log out of the micro-instance** from step 1.
+It can be stopped but will be needed to delete the cluster in step 7.
 - to proceed with steps 4-6, **log into the master instance** as indicated in the AWS console.

 ###step 4: